 top of page

-Ministerial clarifications on the new features of the Law "Collegato Lavoro"
+Ministerial Clarifications on the New Provisions of the "Collegato Lavoro" Law

 News No. 12/2025

-Hereby we would like to draw attention to the recent News that The Ministry of Labor has issued in order to provide guidance on the main interventions implemented by the legislature with Law No. 203 of December 13, 2024 (so-called Collegato lavoro).
+We would like to draw your attention to the recent News issued by the Ministry of Labor, in order to provide guidance on the main interventions implemented by the legislator with Law No. 203 of December 13, 2024 (the so-called Labor Reform Act).

-Article 19 of Law No. 203 of December 13, 2024 amended Article 26 of Legislative Decree No. 151/2015, introducing paragraph 7-bis, which establishes the possibility for the employer, in case of unjustified absence of the employee protracted beyond the term provided by the company's CCNL applied or, in the absence of contractual provision, the absence is more than fifteen days, to activate the procedure of the so-called "resignation by conclusive facts," through the communication to be made to the territorially competent National Labor Inspectorate.
-Attached is a facsimile of the communication.
-The communication should be sent both to the Inspectorate and to the worker himself, in order to allow the latter to be able to exercise the right of defense provided for in Article 24 of the Constitution.
+Article 19 of Law No. 203 of December 13, 2024, amended Article 26 of Legislative Decree No. 151/2015, introducing paragraph 7-bis, which establishes the possibility for the employer, in the event of an unjustified absence of the worker prolonged beyond the term provided for by the company-applied Collective Bargaining Agreement (CBA) or, in the absence of a contractual provision, the absence exceeds fifteen days, to activate the procedure of the so-called "resignations based on conclusive facts", through communication to be made to the territorially competent National Labor Inspectorate.
+We are attaching a communication template.
+The communication must be sent to both the Inspectorate and the worker, in order to allow the latter to exercise the right of defense provided for by Article 24 of the Constitution.

-In this regard, it is specified, however, that the employer, as a result of the inspection findings, could be held liable, including criminally, for false communications made to the Territorial Inspectorate.
+In this regard, it is specified that the employer, following the inspection assessments, may be held liable, including criminally, for false communications made to the territorial Inspectorate.

-It is worth noting that several Collective Agreements attribute disciplinary consequences to prolonged unjustified absence, allowing the employer to proceed with dismissal, either for just cause or for justified subjective reason.
-In these cases, the guarantee procedure provided for in Article 7 of the Workers' Statute Law No. 330/70 is then activated.
-Thus in the case where the contractual provision of unjustified absence provides for the procedure of prior disciplinary dispute, it will be necessary to proceed with the procedure provided for in the CCNL, and not with "resignation by conclusive facts."
+It should be emphasized that several collective agreements attribute disciplinary consequences to a prolonged unjustified absence, allowing the employer to proceed with dismissal for just cause or justified subjective reason.
+In these cases, the guarantee procedure provided for by Article 7 of the Workers' Statute Law No. 330/70 is then activated.
+Therefore, if the contractual provision for unjustified absence provides for the procedure of prior disciplinary action, it will be necessary to proceed with the procedure provided for by the CBA, and not with the "resignations based on conclusive facts".

-The Ministerial News also provides further clarification with respect to the telematic termination procedure initiated by the employer as a result of "resignation by conclusive facts," stipulating that it is rendered ineffective if the employee has previously submitted the telematic resignation.
+The ministerial News also provides further clarification regarding the online termination procedure initiated by the employer following "resignations through conclusive actions," stipulating that it is rendered ineffective if the employee has previously submitted their resignation electronically.

-Thus, in order to activate the "resignation by conclusive facts" procedure, the employer will first have to check whether the company's CCNL applied provides, and what it provides, about the worker's unjustified absences.
-After that, after a minimum period of absence of 15 days, or of the greater days of absence possibly provided for by the company CCNL applied, it will forward the request via Pec to the territorially competent Inspectorate, which will carry out all the verifications made necessary; it will also send a copy to the worker to make him aware of the activated procedure.
-The termination of the relationship will take effect from the date reported in the UNILAV form (which will be sent within 5 days from the confirmation of receipt of the communication by the Inspectorate), it being understood that the employer, for the period of unjustified absence, is not obliged to pay wages and related contributions.
+Therefore, to activate the "resignations through conclusive actions" procedure, the employer must first verify whether the company-applied Collective Bargaining Agreement (CBA) stipulates, and what it stipulates, regarding the employee's unjustified absences.
+Subsequently, after a minimum absence period of 15 days, or the longer absence period possibly stipulated by the company-applied CBA, the employer will submit the request via certified email (Pec) to the locally competent Inspectorate, which will carry out all necessary verifications; a copy will also be sent to the employee to inform them of the activated procedure.
+The termination of the employment relationship will take effect from the date indicated in the UNILAV form (which will be sent within 5 days of confirmation of receipt of the communication by the Inspectorate), it being understood that the employer is not required to pay salary and related contributions for the period of unjustified absence.

-If, however, the employee proves that he or she was unable to communicate the reasons for the absence (e.g., because he or she was hospitalized or due to force majeure), the termination effect will remain ineffective.
-Medesima condition will also be fulfilled when the Inspectorate finds that the employer's communication is untrue.
+However, should the employee prove that they were unable to communicate the reasons for the absence (for example, because they were hospitalized or due to force majeure), the resolutive effect of the employment relationship will remain without effect.
+The same condition will also occur when the Inspectorate ascertains the untruthfulness of the communication by the employer.

-The regulations under consideration are not applicable in cases of consensual termination or resignation submitted by the employee during the period of pregnancy, or by the employee or worker during the first three years of the child's life, or in additional specific cases as better outlined in Article 55 of Legislative Decree No. 151/2001.
+The discipline under examination is not applicable in cases of consensual termination or resignation submitted by the female worker during the pregnancy period, or by the female or male worker during the first three years of the child's life, or in further specific cases as better outlined by art.
+55 of Legislative Decree no. 151/2001.

 Want to know more?